wstucco/status-bar-clock/README.md

-# status bar clock for Atom
+# Status bar clock for Atom

+Display a live clock in the lower right corner of the status bar.
+Can be toggled on and off with `ctrl-alt-t`